 Herbal Alternatives to Ambien

 There are many herbal remedies that are supposed to help with insomnia.
 Evidence of their effectiveness is mixed, but if lack of sleep becomes a major problem, it can be worth trying.
 And because they are natural remedies, it is not likely that they will be habit-forming.
 However, if you're addicted to Ambien and need professional help, call Legacy today.
-We offer affordable drug treatment in Raleigh NC.
+We offer affordable drug treatment in Charlotte NC.

 Melatonin is a human hormone made by the pineal gland in the brain.
 Taking it as a supplement can help promote sleep.
 Some people find it works well, while others do not see any results.
 In some cases, people have found it to have the opposite effects.
 It is also used for jet lag and to boost the immune system.
 It is generally taken in pill form.